 Note 29 – Derivative instruments

-The maximum exposure to credit risks on the balance sheet date is the fair value of the derivative instruments reported as assets in the balance sheet.
+The maximum exposure to credit risks on the balance sheet date is the fair value of the derivative instruments recognized as assets in the balance sheet.

 Interest rate swaps